DARKSTUFF-LAB/DataSurgeon/CONTRIBUTING.md

 Thank you for considering contributing to our project!
 We appreciate your interest in helping us improve our software.

 ## Introduction
-This tool is designed to be used in incident response, pentesting and CTF's.
+This tool is designed to be used in incident response, pentesting & CTF's.

 ## Types of Contributions